ibsantis/Orbit-Analysis/README.md

 git clone https://isantis@bitbucket.org/isantis/orbit_analysis.git

-Be sure to add this directory to your $PYTHONPATH to be able to use it properly.
+Be sure to add this directory to your PYTHONPATH to be able to use it properly.
 ---

 # Using